 If you are contacted by a creditor with whom you have not had any communication with for 6 years or more then you should write to them quoting the Limitation Act 1980, do not admit acceptance or responsibility, send it recorded delivery to prove postage.
 See template letter below.

 If the creditor refuses to back down and you feel it is statute barred then you can complain to your local Trading Standards Department who should take up your case for you.
-You can also complain to the OFT although they do not usually take up individual cases however their debt collection licensing enforcement team will collect information from you that may be used at a later date to take action against the problem creditor.
+You can also complain to the Financial Conduct Authority (FCA) although they do not usually take up individual cases however their debt collection licensing enforcement team will collect information from you that may be used at a later date to take action against the problem creditor.
 This may result in the creditor having its consumer credit licence removed.

 You could consider the following;

 It is a criminal offence to harass people and put them in fear of violence.
 It will need to occur on at least two separate occasions and you would need the police to prosecute for this offence.

 This covers sending letters or articles for the purpose of causing distress or anxiety to the recipient.
 The letter or article sent would have to contain: